-The Principal, Ali Foss, has overall responsibility for child protection within College, but is free to delegate this responsibility to others as required.
+The Principal, Mark Henderson, has overall responsibility for child protection within College, but is free to delegate this responsibility to others as required.

-CMT & HR
+SLT & HR

-- Contribute to inter-agency working in line with guidance - Carry out tasks delegated by the Governing body such as training of staff; safer recruitment; maintaining a single central register - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the College - Treat any information shared by staff or students with respect and follow procedures - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Hampshire Safeguarding Children Partnership (HSCP) and Hampshire County Council (HCC)
+- Contribute to inter-agency working in line with guidance - Ensure staff are alert to the various factors that can increase the need for early help - Working with Children's Social Care, support their assessment and planning processes including attendance at conference and core group meetings. - Carry out tasks delegated by the Governing body/Trust Board such as training of staff; safer recruitment; maintaining a single central register - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the College - Treat any information shared by staff or students with respect and follow procedures - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Hampshire Safeguarding Children Partnership (HSCP) and Hampshire County Council (HCC) - Determine if a concern about a member of staff is a 'low level concern' or an allegation

-The DSL/AP, Personal Development, Behaviour & Welfare (Designated Safeguarding Lead), Beth Linklater, has lead responsibility for dealing with child protection, safeguarding and PREVENT related issues providing advice and support to other staff; liaising with Hampshire LA, the LSCP, PREVENT agencies and Colleges where appropriate; and working with other agencies.
+The DSL/DP, Kate Need, has lead responsibility for dealing with child protection, safeguarding and PREVENT related issues providing advice and support to other staff; liaising with Hampshire LA, the LSCP, PREVENT agencies and Colleges where appropriate; and working with other agencies.
 She is a member of the College Management Team.
-She is also the Designated Teacher for Looked After Children.

 In addition to the role of staff and senior management team the DSL will: